 Each peer navigator brings their own lived experience to the table and has been trained specifically for this program to guide you to the right information on HIV care and prevention for where you’re at.

 How to connect with a peer navigator through I’m Ready, Talk

-- Once you’re part of the I’m Ready research program and have consented through the I’m Ready, Test app, you’ll access I’m Ready, Talk online or download the app from the Apple or Google Play stores.
+- Once you’re part of the I’m Ready program and have created a profile through the I’m Ready, Test app, you’ll access I’m Ready, Talk online or download the app from the Apple or Google Play stores.

 - Choose an appointment type.